Backpacking Europe or headed to Rome on one of your vacations as an ILP volunteer? Here's how to see Rome in 2 days.

 - The Colosseum

 First things first, the Spanish steps.
-These beautiful steps are known for being the widest steps in Europe.
-These steps have attracted many artists, painters and poets throughout the years.
-In fact, while here make sure you check out the house where English poet John Keats lived and died.
-His house is now a museum and is located at the corner to the right of the steps.
+These beautiful steps are known for being the widest steps in Europe and have attracted many artists, painters and poets throughout the years.
+In fact, English poet John Keats' home is nearby — it's now a museum on the corner to the right of the steps.

 Next up: The Trevi Fountain.
-Make sure you make a wish while throwing a coin into the famous fountain.
+Make sure you make a wish while throwing a coin into the famous fountain — use your right hand to throw a coin over your left shoulder and wait for all your dreams to come true.

 Stop number 3: The Pantheon.
 This amazingly built dome ceiling building is a sight that you cannot miss.
 The amazing part is that this building looks barely 100 years old, when in fact is almost 2000 years old!
-The dome ceiling is an amazing architectural feat.
+The dome ceiling (with a hole at the top!) is an amazing architectural feat.

 After admiring the Pantheon, start to head towards the famous Colosseum.
-On the way, you'll run into a monument...but not just any monument.
+On the way, you'll run into a monument ... but not just any monument.
 A huge, over the top gorgeous monument.
 The Monument to the Unknown Soldier.
 It is complete with incredible design work and two giant chariot statues on top.
+Read up on the history to help make this site even more impactful.

-In-between the Monument of the Unknown Soldier and the Colosseum are the ruins to the Roman Forum/Meeting Place of ancient Rome.
+In between the Monument of the Unknown Soldier and the Colosseum are the ruins to the Roman Forum/Meeting Place of ancient Rome.
 This is where the main market, government buildings and the likes all happened back in the day.
-Wander through the ruins and picture what life was like during ancient Roman times.
+Wander through the ruins and picture what life was like during ancient Roman times ... it's also near where Julius Caesar's body was placed after being stabbed.

 The final stop of the day is the World Wonder: The Colosseum.
 This huge (and I mean huge) amphitheater was used for gladiatorial contests, animal hunts, public spectacles, executions, re-enactments of famous battles, and dramas based on classical mythology.
-This is definitely a must-see world wonder when visiting Rome.
+This is definitely a must-see!

 - Vatican City